New Boston and Donnels Creek:

 The "real" Fort Tecumseh is an old-fashioned general store that was a gas station in the 1920s and was retrofitted with a "pioneer-era" look a few years later, including a painting of a stage coach on the side.
 The current owner, Shirley, sells penny candy, dairy products, Native American crafts, and home decorating items with a "country" look.
 For the "model," I didn't try to imitate the building's shape, but I made little signs for the doors and windows that showed the sort of things Shirley sells.
 (The signs I did up are available in free downloadable files on our Business and Station Signs page.)
 If you're ever at the corner of Tecumseh Road and West National Road (Route 40) stop by for a genuine trip into the past and and say "hi."

-The next photo shows a child rerailing a locomotive next to the Donnels Creek station just south of the North Loop.
-The munchkin is included in some of these shots because on "G-Day" last year, we were supposed to have pictures that had children involved in the railroad.
+The next photo shows our youngest daughter Molly rerailing a locomotive next to the Donnels Creek station just south of the North Loop.
+Actually, we staged this photo because a club event that year asked us to have pictures that had children involved in the railroad.
 The Donnels Creek station was originally a kit built by Pola, and marketed under the Model Power brand name.
 In spite of its tiny footprint, the doors on this station are almost 4" tall, making it more suitable for a narrow gauge railroad (1:20.3-1:22.5) than for the standard gauge (1:29-1:32) I usually run.
 The Water tower is by Piko.
 The yellow blooms behind the station are the not-so-attractive flowers of Blue Spruce Sedum.
 The pink flowers in the left rear are coral bells.
 The yellow flowers in the right rear are Threadleaf Coreopsis, a kind of Tickseed with very fine foliage.

 The "long shot" is taken from a position just west of the North Loop.
 To see how much things have changed since the year 2000, check out this photo, taken long before the North loop was finished, but showing about the same real estate.
 You'll have to use your back button to get back here.
 In between these photos, I changed the angle of the ROW coming toward you on the left, and some landscaping has happened.
 But the big difference between the two photos is that different plants have been put in place and given a chance to establish.
 If your garden railroad looks like the other photograph now, don't lose heart; it will get better as the plants you like establish.